-Margarete and Charlotte WALLMANN’s parents Selma and Paul fled from Berlin to Amsterdam in 1939, but were interned in the Westerbork transit concentration camp by the German occupation authorities and then deported to the Bergen-Belsen concentration camp on January 12, 1944: their father Paul was killed in Bergen-Belsen on December 24, 1944 and their mother Selma died from her injuries on May 24, 1945, a few weeks after the liberation of the Bergen-Belsen concentration camp (Arolsen Archives).
+After the »Reichskristallnacht« November Pogrom in 1938 Margarete and Charlotte WALLMANN’s parents Selma and Paul fled from Berlin to their relatives in the town of Hilversum in Holland, but were interned in the Westerbork transit concentration camp by the German occupation authorities and then deported to the Bergen-Belsen concentration camp on January 12, 1944: their father Paul was killed in Bergen-Belsen on December 24, 1944 and their mother Selma died from her injuries on May 24, 1945, a few weeks after the liberation of the Bergen-Belsen concentration camp (Arolsen Archives).

 Margarete WALLMANN, now the Argentine citizen Margarita WALLMANN, continued to be engaged at the Teatro Colón even after the liberation year 1945.
 In later years she made a career as an opera director in Milan, Rome, Paris, New York, Monaco, Berlin and – much appreciated by Herbert von Karajan – in Vienna.

 Her production artistry was also on display in the Salzburg Summers Festivals of 1954, 1955 and 1960: Salzburger Divertimento (Mozart); La Dance des Morts (Arthur Honegger) and Perséphone (Stravinsky); Mysterium von der Geburt des Herrn / Le Mystère de la Nativité (Frank Martin).